Ranger Rob

 Ranger Rob is an animated children's television series created by Alexander Bar.
-The series debuted on Treehouse TV in Canada on September 5, 2016.
-It is produced by Nelvana in Canada, and Studio Liddell in the United Kingdom.
-In the US, it airs on Universal Kids and UniMás.
+The series debuted on Treehouse TV in Canada on September 5, 2016, and ended on June 13, 2021.
+It was produced by Nelvana in Canada, and Studio Liddell in the United Kingdom.
+In the United States, it aired on Universal Kids and is currently airing on UniMás.

 Plot

 Ranger Rob is about a ranger named Rob, and his fellow friends Stomper and Dakota, who go on outdoor adventures in Big Sky Park.